LIFEHUBBER

 What appears notable

-Based on the official materials, the main point of interest is the parser's local-first posture and the combination of text extraction, layout signals, screenshots, and flexible OCR backends in a lightweight package.
+Based on the official materials, what readers may want to notice is the parser's local-first posture and the combination of text extraction, layout signals, screenshots, and flexible OCR backends in a lightweight package.

 Before using